daddydrac/NVIDIA-Rapids-NeMo-PyTorch-Tensorboard/README.md

 2. ``` docker run --runtime=nvidia -it --rm -v <nemo_github_folder>:/NeMo --shm-size=8g -p 8888:8888 -p 6006:6006 --ulimit memlock=-1 --ulimit stack=67108864 nemo ```

+3. Click the `localhost` link in the command line with the jupyter security token, it will automatically launch in browser for you.

+4. Navigate to `workspace/`

 ### Set up TensorBoard

 This is optional because you can launch Tensorboard right from Jupyter Notebook